 Neon Floating Eyeliner

 To create the ultimate festival-ready floating eyeliner masterpiece, take a page out of celebrity makeup artist Jo Baker's book.
-To recreate this look she did for Grace Gaustad, choose five neon eyeliners (or use a damp brush dipped in your favorite neon eyeshadow palette) and apply each color in short segments.
-Then, using a densely bristles brush, lightly diffuse them to create an ever-so-slightly blurred appearance to mimic the look of a neon sign.
+To recreate this look she did for Grace Gaustad, choose five neon eyeliners (or use a damp brush dipped in your favorite neon eyeshadow palette, we love Violet Voss's Tie Dye For Eyeshadow Palette, $36) and apply each color in short segments.
+Then, using a densely bristled brush, lightly diffuse them to create an ever-so-slightly blurred appearance to mimic the look of a neon sign.

 Minimalist Floating Eyeliner